kulpojke/NEON/flux_notes.md

 Equation numbers follow aubinet2012, as does everything unless otherwise cited.

 ## The eddy flux method
-Eddy covariance methods are generally made in the surface boundary layer where turbulent flux is the largest driver of vertical transport and there tends to be relatively little variation of flux with height \cite{aubinet2012, foken2008}.
+Eddy covariance measurements are generally made in the surface boundary layer where turbulent flux is the largest driver of vertical transport and there tends to be relatively little variation of flux with height \cite{aubinet2012, foken2008}.

 ### Reynolds Decomposition
 (follows \cite{aubinet2012}) Reynolds decomposition allows for the partitioning of the time series of each variable $\zeta$ into it mean with repect to time, $\overline{\zeta}$, and a fluctuating part $\zeta^{\prime}$: